belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` ...
 Stupidly bad!

 `DPL` If you couldn't SSH to the system from your local network?
+YYYYY one user can do it
 `RPE` ... even more stupidfly bad and also pointless, with a SSH outbound, you can connect to a remote server, and then piggy back your way inside the IT (to the audience) - don't laugh, i've actually DONE that at some customers site.
+YYYY no however
 `DPL` However, with all those ports being closed or blocked, you did provide a very strong complete illusion of security

 `RPE` ...
 While making everyday tasks in the company, a living hell. (in the sake of security => bad usability).